engrchrishenry/lensless_face_recognition/README.md

 </div>

 ## Prerequisites
-The code is tested on Linux with the following prerequisites:
+The code was tested on Linux with the following prerequisites:

 1. Python 3.10
 2. PyTorch 1.11.0 (CUDA 11.3)